immersive-web/webxr-ar-module/spatial-tracking-explainer.md

   xrSession.requestReferenceSpace('bounded-floor').then((referenceSpace) => {
     xrReferenceSpace = referenceSpace;
   }).catch(() => {
-    // If a bounded-floor reference space isn't available, request a local-floor
+    // If a bounded-floor reference space isn't available, request a local
-    // reference space as a fallback and adjust the experience as necessary. return xrSession.requestReferenceSpace('local-floor').then((referenceSpace) => {
+    // reference space as a fallback and adjust the experience as necessary. return xrSession.requestReferenceSpace('local').then((referenceSpace) => {
       xrReferenceSpace = referenceSpace;
     });
   })